 The promise of “Immunity passports” – that distinguish between people who have recently been tested or vaccinated and those who haven’t – is also likely to become relevant again as countries try to reopen with the virus still present.
 Trials in Estonia and Chile have already taken place while Malaysia and Colombia have started using apps that assign users green (low risk) or red (high risk) QR codes based on how they answer questions about their health.
 There’s a possibility these rudimentary health codes could evolve to integrate test results at a later date.

 If China provides a glimpse of what’s ahead, then the country is demonstrating another huge challenge for the future – the appeal for authorities to turn temporary Covid-19 tech into a more permanent feature.
-Shanghai has started using its coronavirus “health code” as a form of digital identity, while Suzhou – another city in the east – transforming its health code into a “civility code” that could deduct points if people were found to be jay-walking or drunk-driving.
+Shanghai has started using its coronavirus “health code” as a form of digital identity, while Suzhou – another city in the east – recently suggested transforming its health code into a “civility code” that could deduct points if people were found to be jay-walking or drunk-driving.

 So, how can we make sure Covid-19 tech stays temporary and proportionate?
 My final article for the Track(ed) Together series explores what we should expect from Data Protection Authorities during this current crisis and why they’re not delivering.
 In many countries, they remain under-funded with governments ignoring any guidance they do put out.
 Yet empowering these watchdogs is the best way to make sure government institutions and corporate bodies use our data in a way that’s proportionate.
 You can read the article when it comes out this Thursday 1 October.